 Learn Java Easy.
 Chapter 3 Exercises

 Exercise 1.
-Create a program that allows us to input an integer number and then display it on screen.
-Remember to import the Scanner class. import java.util.Scanner;
+Create a program where we can input an integer and then display it on the screen.
+Remember to import the Scanner class: import java.util.Scanner;

 Solution: